AnesuPhiri521/drones_api_contrib/README.md

 - Once the drone state changes to DELIVERED all the delivered loads will change their delivered state from false to true

 Process Flow
-1. Save drones in system first http://localhost:8080/drones/save {
+1. Save drones in system first http://localhost:8080/drones/save POST {
       "serialNumber" : "DR1002",
       "model" : "Lightweight",